binaryage/restatic/README.md

 When you launch restatic, it will:

   * copy the source to target directory
-  * extract data from Google Spreadsheets and builds associative array
+  * extract data from Google Spreadsheets and build associative array
   * process contents of target directory and replace all marks with associated fields

 ## You may write your own extractor